dirkbrnd/Resistance-Coup-Autogen/README.md

 This is an automated version of [The Resistance: Coup](https://www.ultraboardgames.com/coup/game-rules.php#google_vignette) where OpenAI agents play the game for our entertainment.

 The main package to mention here is [Autogen](https://microsoft.github.io/autogen/).
-It was instrumental in our multi-agent conversation setup!
+It was instrumental in the multi-agent conversation setup!

+You require an API key from [OpenAI](https://platform.openai.com/docs/overview) to be able to run this.

 ## Getting Started